Security Practices for 55 Degrees Products

 When we can, we store all of your data on the Atlassian Cloud instance.
 In some cases, this might not be possible due to the size of the data asset, security sensitivity of the data and general limitations of what’s capable with the Atlassian Cloud API.
 When your data is stored on the Atlassian Cloud instance, the App needs to be installed on your instance in order for us to retrieve it.
 In the cases where data needs to be stored on our database, we’ll use the appropriate security techniques such as using encryption and general checksum hashing for data.

-We do not conduct penetration testing as our infrastructure providers are Amazon Web Services and Atlassian, and they do not permit penetration testing on their infrastructure (based upon their license and usage agreements).
+We do not conduct penetration testing as our infrastructure providers, Amazon Web Services and Atlassian, do not permit penetration testing on their infrastructure (based upon their license and usage agreements).
 Having said that, we do follow the Amazon and Atlassian guidelines for security:

 From time to time, 55 Degrees may capture analytics events from our products.
 This will be done through opt-in requests on a per installation basis.

 55 Degrees maintains a development backlog.
 The team identifies the priorities of the work and works to fulfill them.
-The development code is verified and tested utilizing non-production system before deploying to the production system.
-Any third party integration, libraries, etc. are vetted for their security and licensing agreements prior to use.
+The development code is verified and tested utilizing a non-production system before deploying to the production system.
+Any third-party integration, libraries, etc. are vetted for their security and licensing agreements prior to use.